-The second line in our playground project is started with import keyword.
+The second line in our playground project is started with an import keyword.
 The import keyword is the built-in keyword which is used to call or import any class in our project.
 Suppose if we want to use the functionalities or function of Maps then we need to import the Map class.

 Following is the way of importing required functionalities or functions in our project.

-In swift programming language Semicolons are not a mandatory that means we can easily ignore the Semicolons signs at the end.
+In swift programming language Semicolons are not mandatory that means we can easily ignore the Semicolons signs at the end.
 The compiler will compile the code without having any errors.

 var str = "Hello, playground"

-In case if we want to declare two statements or two variables in single line then we are restricting to use the semicolon with first statement or variable after completing, then we will continue the second statement.
+In case if we want to declare two statements or two variables in a single line then we are restricting to use the semicolon with the first statement or variable after completing, then we will continue the second statement.

 var str = "Hello"; var strr = "Tutlane"